AzlanCoding/azlancoding.github.io/MyProgrammingJourney.md

       <div class="divider"></div>

       <h3>Attempted to make new DMA</h3>
       <p>Both the students and the teachers got annoyed with various issues with my schools Device Management Application (DMA).
 Thus, during the June holidays, I was determined to make a new one that works better.
-I set off to learn socket programming, server-client connection, how to build a Python <code>Flask</code> Server (A web server), <code>PyQt</code> (a framework like Flutter to build Cross Platform Apps like VLC media player, Shotcut, Virtualbox and many more), proxy servers (for web filtering) and how <code>MITM</code> (Man In The Middle) attacks work (so that I can prevent the user from visiting a blocked site).
+I set off to learn socket programming, server-client connection, how to build a Python <code>Flask</code> Server (A web server), <code>Qt</code> for python (a.k.a <code>PyQt</code>, a UI framework like Flutter to build Cross Platform Apps like VLC media player, Shotcut, Virtualbox and many more!
+Learn more about it <a href="https://www.qt.io/product">here</a>.), proxy servers (for web filtering) and how <code>MITM</code> (Man In The Middle) attacks work (so that I can prevent the user from visiting a blocked site).
 There were just too many things to learn and it was very overwhelming for me at that time.
 I was not able to complete my goal in time but I learnt a lot of things along the way.</p>
       <div class="divider"></div>

       <h3>Created my First Discord Bot</h3>